 Chibok is a Christian enclave in the predominantly Muslim Borno State, in North-Eastern Nigeria and most of the affected families are members of EYN Church (Church of the Brethren).
 So for many, the abduction of the schools girls is an attack against Christians.

 ”Such an attack where girls were taken away has never taken place.
-Even recently when they [Boko Haram militants] attacked a Federal Government College in Buni Yadi, the boys were killed but the girls were told to go away and leave the school.
+Even recently when they [an extremist group that is located primarily in Northern Nigeria militants] attacked a Federal Government College in Buni Yadi, the boys were killed but the girls were told to go away and leave the school.
 They never took them away.
 This is the first time they are taking such a number of girls in a school.
 So we are assuming they did so because most of the girls are Christians” says a local church leader, whose identity could not be disclosed for security reasons.

 State Governor, Alhaji Kashim Shettima first announced that 52 girls had escaped, leaving 77 still missing.
 But the head teacher at the school Ms. Asabe Kwambura refuted his claims and said parents reported 230 girls were abducted, with 40 having escaped.
 All schools in the state were closed due to the insecurity.

 The Federal government has challenged Borno security agents to do everything possible to rescue these girls.
 Borno State Governor Shettima has since offered a reward of fifty million Naira (about $50,000) for any information leading to the rescue of the girls.
 But this is not enough to calm parents’ anger, and criticism of the military’s handling of the crisis is mounting.
 It particularly angered them that the Governor visited in a convoy of more than fifty vehicles, but then said he lacked resources to tackle the kidnappers.